pensjonatus/flash-fiction/blog/on-the-road.md

 ---
-title: 'On the Road'
+title: On the Road
 date: '2012-11-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Ike was stretched out on the bunk of the tour bus.
 The road was fast and light,